-Americans spent over $13.5 billion on cosmetic procedures last year!
+Americans spent over $16.5 billion on cosmetic procedures last year!

 The medical aesthetics industry is a high growth industry.
 Over the past ten years, procedures have generated a tremendous amount of revenue, creating jobs and substantial business opportunities.

-Among the 14.2 million cosmetic minimally-invasive procedures performed in 2015, the top 4 were:
+Among the 15.9 million cosmetic minimally-invasive procedures performed in 2018, the top 4 were:

-1.Botulinum Toxin Type A (6.7 million procedures, up 759 percent since 2000)
+- Botulinum Toxin Type A (7.44 million procedures, up 3 percent from 2017)

-2.Soft Tissue Fillers (2.4 million procedures, up 274 percent since 2000)
+- Soft Tissue Fillers (2.68 million procedures, up 2 percent from 2017)

 This high growth is not surprising because it reflects a healthy and robust marketplace where many people can afford to and choose to invest in themselves.
 In the past, people viewed medical aesthetic treatments as a luxury.
 But now, people view medical aesthetic treatments as essential to be competitive in the workforce.
 Moreover, youth is an asset, and people are investing in themselves to achieve a younger, healthier appearance.